Proxmox-Cloud/pve_cloud/docs/schemas/kubespray_inv_schema.md

 | **Required**              | No               |
 | **Additional properties** | Any type allowed |

-**Description:** Variables that will be applied to all lxc hosts
+**Description:** Variables that will be applied to all lxc hosts.

 ----------------------------------------------------------------------------------------------------------------------------
-Generated using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) on 2025-11-26 at 10:24:36 +0000
+Generated using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) on 2025-11-26 at 12:56:40 +0000